abstrus/abstrus.github.io/_posts/2014-03-11-rich-domain-models-part-2.md

 }
 {% endhighlight %}

-You can then define this factory as a regular service (suppose it is called `repository_factory`) and tell DoctrineBundle to use this one instead of the default one.
+You can then define this factory as a regular service (let's suppose it is called `repository_factory`) and tell DoctrineBundle to use this one instead of the default one.
 Don't forget to feed an instance of `DefaultRepositoryFactory` as a mandatory dependency to our custom factory so it can handle requests for regular repositories.
 Next, we define a compiler pass that calls